educandu/multitrack-audio-player/README.md

 The `TrackGroup` class wraps a collection of tracks while providing an API (mostly) identical to a single track.
 It manages state, play state and volume coordination between the tracks, including solo state.
-It also adds an option for automatic rewinding.
+It also adds options for automatic rewinding and looping.

 ~~~js
 // Example for creating a new track group: